For more information contact:

 Departments have direct buy authority for allowable purchases up to $10,000.

-Departments are encouraged to purchase all allowable goods and services with University purchasing cards (see BPPM 70.08).
-Departments that do not have University purchasing cards are encouraged to purchase all allowable goods and services with Department Orders (see BPPM 70.07).
+Departments are encouraged to purchase all allowable goods and services with University purchasing cards (BPPM 70.08).
+Departments that do not have University purchasing cards are encouraged to purchase all allowable goods and services with Department Purchase Orders.

-Departments are to contact Facilities Services, Operations to initiate purchases for the following commodities:
+Departments are to contact Facilities Services to initiate purchases for the following commodities:

 - Floor coverings